 Students consider the practice of the Transcendental Meditation technique one of the keys to their academic and professional success.
 All students in the Computer Professionals Program are instructed in the Transcendental Meditation technique upon enrollment in the program.
 Twice-daily group practice of the Transcendental Meditation technique is a required part of the Computer Professionals Program.

-In a recent survey, here's what current students recommend:
+In a recent survey, here's what current international students recommend:

 - Practice your English.

 - Bring warm clothing for winter (December - March).

 - If possible, learn the Transcendental Meditation technique before coming to the USA.